bburns/PyVoyager/README.md

 ----------------------------------------
 - Add `vg inpaint` step to fill in missing or whited out parts of target, where possible
 - Frame rate constants can be set by System-Craft-Target-Camera
+- Add `vg test composite` to test compositing routines, with several examples for validation

 Made Voyager 1 Jupiter system movie - lots of edits to composites.csv and framerates.csv